wrobstory/mcflyin/README.md

 ###A timeseries transformation API built on Pandas and Flask

-This is a small demo of an API to do timeseries transformations build on Flask and Pandas.
+This is a small demo of an API to do timeseries transformations built on Flask and Pandas.

 Concept
 -------